cdcarter/cdcarter.github.com/_posts/2015-06-07-recordtype-hacking.md

 ### Step two: create a new `RecordType` and Page Layout.

 Let's create a new `RecordType` called `PledgePaymentINTERNAL`.
 We're putting "internal" in all caps there, so that we can quickly visually see when any record is left in that type.
-Then, create a new Page Layout called "New Pladge Payment" that only has the fields we need: Name, Amount, Close Date, Stage, Probability, Account, and Pledge).
+Then, create a new Page Layout called "New Pledge Payment" that only has the fields we need: Name, Amount, Close Date, Stage, Probability, Account, and Pledge).
 We will assign this Page Layout to the `RecordType` we created earlier for all profiles.

 ### Step three: create a custom button on `Pledge`